rayzurr/notebook/log.md

 # 2024 Log

+## April 25
+- I am working on the final HTML part
+- Confidence is getting better

 ## April 24
 - 3/5 HTML freecode camp completed
 - learn how to make nav-bar always at the top of the viewport.
 Check fcc-productpage notes